Active Sponsored Awards

 Project Goals: Community-based traumatic brain injury (TBI) support services can improve long-term quality of life, but there are race-based disparities in access to and use of these services.
 In this study, we will examine the current sources of community and social support used by Black TBI survivors, barriers to accessing TBI-specific supports, and priorities in community support needs.
 The results of this study will guide future efforts to either reduce barriers to accessing existing programs or generate new programs that better meet the needs and priorities of Black TBI survivors.

-Project Title: Developing a New Community Partnership to Address the Needs of People with Chronic Brain Injury
+Project Title: “Sustaining a Partnership to Address the Needs of People with Brain Injury” as per of the Washington University Institute of Clinical and Translational Sciences (Powderly, PI)

 Principal Investigator: Jessica Kersey, PhD, OTR/L